Deep4GB/CMPSC472_FinalProject/README.md

 **Note:**

 - Data Storage:

-  * Reminders are stored in text files (`reminders.txt`, `health_data.txt`) in main.py.
-  * Reminders are stored as JSON files (`general_reminders.json`, `medications.json`, `appointments.json`) in app.py.
+  * Reminders are stored as JSON files (`general_reminders.json`, `medications.json`, `appointments.json`) in app.py and reminder.html.
+   * Health Metrics are stored as JSON file as well `health_data.json` via app.py and health.html.

 **Communication:**
 - The `app.py` script uses Flask to create a web interface and the logic is implemented in there.

-- The `index.html` file is the main page of the web application.
+- The `index.html` file is the main(home) page of the web application.
+It contains the HTML code for the web interface.
+It is frontend of the program.

+- The `reminder.html` file is the reminder page of the web application.
 It contains the HTML code for the web interface.
 It is frontend of the program.

 - The `health.html` file is the health metrics page of the web application.
 It contains the HTML code for the web interface.
 It is frontend of the program.